Gabrial McNair

 Gabrial McNair (born September 8, 1973) is a musician and composer, most famous for his work in No Doubt since 1993 as a trombonist, keyboardist, and backing vocalist.
 He recorded and toured with Green Day during the Nimrod and Warning tours, playing trombone and tenor saxophone.
-In 2003, he was one of the co-founders the California-based rock band Oslo where he plays the guitar.
+In 2003, he was one of the co-founders of the California-based rock band Oslo where he plays the guitar.

+In October 2025, No Doubt announced it would reunite in 2026 for a six show residency in Las Vegas.

 Early life and studies

 McNair attended Glendora High School in Glendora, California.
 He played trombone in the marching band and snare drum in the Scottish Pipe Band.
 After graduation, he went on to study Jazz and Music Composition at Citrus College, before moving on to California Institute of the Arts to continue his studies with Charlie Haden, Alex Iles, Joe LaBarbera, and David Roitstein.

 Collaborations

 Outside of No Doubt, he has written and recorded with bandmate/producer, Tony Kanal, in the studio on various recordings for Elan Atias, Gwen Stefani, and Pepper.

 Gabrial composed additional music for the 2012 animated TV series "Action Dad", as well as the main title theme.